RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

 https://www.coursera.org/articles/study-habits

-You will recognise that several tips overalp with what was discussed above and suggest that besides putting time, one has to do it well, with quality.
+You will recognise that several tips overlap with what was discussed above and suggest that besides putting time, one has to do it well, with quality.

 All the best & hope this helps!!

+## I will not be around for the final in-person assessment, can I take it online or before?

+Students are expected to **make themselves available for all their assessments**, including in-person final ones between Weeks 13-16.
+This is normal and not just an RMIT thing, all universities have final assessment after the teaching weeks. 🙂

+Therefore, we will **_not_** prepare and conduct assessments via video calls or online; or also individual one-to-one assessments.

+Remember we have 300+ students and everybody have their own constraints and personal circumstances (family, work, travel, holidays, etc.).
+It would be TOTALLY impossible for us to cater for each individual circumstances, we just do not have the bandwidth (and we educators also have our lives...).

+What you can do is to **apply for SPC early in advance**, and provide your evidence for such request.
+If granted, you will be allowed to take a new assessment in the **DEFERRED ASSESSMENT** period.
+For Semester 2, it is often early December.
+Please check the [Academic Calendar](https://www.rmit.edu.au/students/my-course/important-dates) of the year to know when exactly those assessment will be running.
+It is good you are thinking ahead on this, **good luck!**